 Depending who your leasing provider is, the VE103B can be ordered via the customer service telephone line provided by the leasing company.

-If its a Cocoon Vehicles supplied vehicle, we have a simple VE103B online form that you can complete and we will arrange for the documentation to be sent across.
+If it’s a Cocoon Vehicles supplied vehicle, we have a simple VE103B online form that you can complete and we will arrange for the documentation to be sent across.
+Please Note.
+As standard we do not allow your short-term car lease or car subscription vehicle to be taken abroad, please contact our team for more information.

-Here is a list of countries that currently require you to have a valed VE103B on-hire certificate:
+Here is a list of countries that currently require you to have a valid VE103B on-hire certificate:

 EU Countries/Member States: